Last House on Dead End Street: Release

 The original 175-minute version of the film was titled The Cuckoo Clocks of Hell, inspired by a quote in the Kurt Vonnegut novel Mother Night (1962).
 This three-hour version of the film has been lost, with the original negatives either destroyed or missing.
 In April 1973, Watkins announced plans for the film to be screened at the Cannes and Berlin film festivals, but these screenings evidently did not take place.
 The film's release was delayed after one of the actresses sued Watkins, worried that a nude scene in the film would impede her chances of finding success as a Broadway actress.

 In the spring of 1977, the film was released in a truncated cut as The Fun House, screening at drive-in theaters in Philadelphia beginning May 4, 1977, and throughout Connecticut beginning May 6, 1977, as well as in Shreveport, Louisiana, and Millville, New Jersey.
 It subsequently screened at a drive-in in Ithaca, New York beginning June 3, 1977, paired as a double feature with Mark of the Devil.
+It screened at drive-ins and theaters in Oakland, California in June 1977, and in Fresno, California beginning on September 30, 1977, with School of Fear and Meatcleaver Massacre as supporting films.

 Independent film distributor Cinematic Releasing Corporation subsequently acquired rights to the film and had re-released it as early as March 1979 (Miami, Florida) under the title Last House on Dead End Street, a play on the title of the Wes Craven film The Last House on the Left (1972).
 It opened in New York City under this title on December 28, 1979.
 Vernacular historian Bill Landis note that, during the film's New York screenings—which occurred primarily in grindhouse theaters in Times Square—"people on the Deuce sat stunned and sickened, but unable to leave their seats."
 Watkins alleged that the film caused riots when subsequently shown in New York City and Chicago; it was apocryphally claimed that a theater in Chicago was burned down in a riot that occurred during a screening.

 In the United Kingdom, the film was never submitted to the BBFC for cinema classification.
 It was scheduled for video release on the FLK label, but due to the growing hysteria regarding Video Nasties, only one batch was duplicated, and never officially released.
-Sleeves were printed, but destroyed; Tobe Hooper's similarly titled slasher film The Funhouse (1981) was briefly considered a Video Nasty - it is speculated that this was due to confusion with Watkins' film.
+Sleeves were printed, but destroyed; Tobe Hooper's similarly titled slasher film The Funhouse (1981) was briefly considered a video nasty; it is speculated that this was due to confusion with Watkins' film.

 "For years, the film has been a psychotic mystery.
 No one knew who directed or performed in it, or what happened to them—nothing.
 A bloody mess of an exploitation movie developed a Phantom of the Opera enigma."